everestial/TestSwitchErrors/README.md

 <br>

 ## Now, we begin our phase extension using phaseExtender.
-All, the required files for this tutorial is available at [TestSwitchErrors](https://github.com/everestial/TestSwitchErrors).
+All, the required input files and scripts file for this tutorial is available at [TestSwitchErrors](https://github.com/everestial/TestSwitchErrors).

 ### Step 02-A: Prepare HAPLOTYPE data (truth set and simulated set).